hsbadr/HiClimR/README.md

 * Adds a logical parameter `dendrogram` for plotting dendrogram
 * Uses `\dontrun{}` to skip time-consuming examples
    * for more examples: https://github.com/hsbadr/HiClimR#examples
-* Backword compatibility with previous versions
+* Backward compatibility with previous versions
 * The user manual is updated and revised

 [⇪](#hiclimr)